-In January of 2007, Patrick Mahon, a master boat builder and highly regarded instructor from Port Townsend, Washington, joined the school as Program Director.
-He developed the 9-month Traditional Boat Building Program, and student recruitment began.
+In 2007, the curriculum for a 9-month Traditional Boat Building Program was formulated and student recruitment began.
 The new facility was completed in time for its dedication on August 4th in honor of the Noyes Family, instrumental in the success of the fund raising.
 Over 120 contributors and friends attended the celebration.
 Two weeks of free, boat building workshops were held the end of that summer, giving the community a preview of what was to come.

 That September, the School received its Michigan state proprietary school license.
 Two weeks later, the doors officially opened to commence the school’s first 9-month vocational program.

 A variety of Summer Workshops were introduced in 2008, and the Comprehensive Career Boat Building Program for 2nd-year students was initiated in 2010.
 Additional instructors were hired and the new program for advanced students focused on the sophisticated construction of a 26-foot runabout, designed specifically for the School by internationally known Van Dam Custom Boats of Boyne City, Michigan.

 The 1st and 2nd-year classes of 2012-13 were given the great honor of building a whaleboat for the famed Charles W. Morgan whaling ship, which was under restoration at the Mystic Seaport Museum.
 Resulting from that success in 2014 the U.S. Navy commissioned GLBBS to build a Cornish Pilot Gig for the U.S.S.
 Constitution.
 This gives GLBBS the distinct privilege of being the only organization in the country to have built boats for two American National Historic Landmark vessels: the oldest American Naval and Merchant vessels, and the two oldest ships afloat in the world.